 On the sensor itself, temperature measurements are stored in an area of memory called the “scratchpad”.
 If everything is connected ok, the contents of the scratchpad will be written to a file under

 xxx will be a HEX number unique to your sensor).
 Here’s an example from my

 4b 01 4b 46 7f ff 05 10 d8 : crc=d8 YES 4b 01 4b 46 7f ff 05 10 d8 t=20687

 The temperature is shown as the

 t value; 20.687 °C in this case.
 The scratchpad allows you to program the sensor as well as read temperature data from it.
-See the data sheet or my associated README for more details (including how to change the precision of the sensor).
+See the data sheet or the project’s documentation for more details (including how to change the precision of the sensor).